elastic/kibana/src/plugins/kibana_utils/docs/state_sync/storages/session_storage.md

 # Session Storage

-To sync state from state containers to `sessionStorage` use `sessionStorageStateStorage`.
+To sync state from state containers to `sessionStorage` use `createSessionStorageStateStorage`.

 ```ts
 import {